-Old fashioned Lentil and Bacon Soup is pure comfort food in a bowl.
+Old fashioned homemade Lentil and Bacon Soup is pure comfort food in a bowl.
 It’s cheap to make, warming and filling.
 This is perfect cold weather food.

 The old fashioned, simple recipes are the best – and looking at a few of my most popular recipes on this blog – tattie soup, cheese scones and mince and tatties it seems like many of you agree with me!